Connecting communities

 To make your donation, just head to your local Tesco store, pick up an item or two from the list of your local food bank’s most needed items, and simply hand them to the volunteers or pop them in the collection point.
 Full details regarding the Tesco Food Collection can be found here.

-The Trussell Trust has created a shopping list to help you choose which items to donate which will be available in stores during the collection.
+Trussell has created a shopping list to help you choose which items to donate which will be available in stores during the collection.
 Check with your local food bank to see what is needed in your area specifically, and find other ways to support here.

 The data will be distributed from January 2024 through SIM cards donated to local food banks, all registered charities or charitable organisations, which are part of the Trussell Trust network.